quasarframework/quasar-framework.org/source/css/core-css-helper-classes.md

 ## Window Height
 Whenever you need an item to have the height equivalent to the screen height, use `window-height` Quasar CSS class.

+## User Selection
+There's a way to avoid the user to be able to select a text (with mouse or through touch).
+Just add `non-selectable` class.